The 7 New Rules of Blogging

 Make an effort to add at least one licensed or permission-based image to your articles and posts to make them more tempting to read.
 And do what most people who use images don’t do: put a caption under your images to make them even more relevant.
 It’s a proven copywriting fact that people often skim text but read sub-headlines and image captions.
 Help people to absorb your content and more of them will.

-As a faster alternative to finding and posting images, use blockquotes like this to create a callout effect to draw attention to points you want to emphasize and to break up the page.
+An alternative to finding and posting several images in a blog post is to use blockquotes like this to create a callout effect to draw attention to points you want to emphasize and to break up the page.

 Size Does Matter